Position: durable workflows pair naturally with agentic workflows.

 Load workflow instance

-- Current FSM/Markov state
+- Current FSM state

 - Context (user inputs, history, plan, tool results)